How to Pay for Rehab

 Look for Scholarships and Grants

 You’ve heard of scholarships that pay for college, but believe it or not, there are scholarships that help people struggling with drugs or alcohol get the help they need.
-Many are offered through the treatment centers themselves.
-Others are government-funded by organizations such as the Substance Abuse Mental Health Services Administration (SAMHSA).
+There are government-funded scholarships by organizations such as the Substance Abuse Mental Health Services Administration (SAMHSA).
 Scholarships are also provided through non-profit organizations such as 10,000 Beds and community resource centers.
-Finding these scholarships isn’t always easy, and there can be a waiting period, but if you’ve exhausted your other options, scholarships can be of aid.
+Sometimes, treatment centers may offer scholarships to help alleviate the cost of addiction and mental health care.

 Pay For it Out-of-Pocket